vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ## Function Transformations
 It can't really be a JAX blog without mentioning function transformations.
-One of the first things you read on the Github page for JAX is "Dig [...] deeper, and you'll see that JAX is really an extensible system for composable function transformations".
-I've begun tinkering with this system myself but not enough to write in-depth on it, though I suspect it would mandate an entirely separate article just to do it justice.
+One of the first things you see on the Github repository for JAX is "Dig [...] deeper, and you'll see that JAX is really an extensible system for composable function transformations".
+I've begun tinkering with this system myself but not enough to write in-depth on it, though I suspect it would mandate an entirely separate post to do it justice.

 > Just to give you a taste of what is possible, see [this
 > repository](https://github.com/davisyoshida/lorax) that lets you add LoRA to
-> arbitrary JAX functions.
+> arbitrary JAX functions!

-JAX comes with a number of inbuilt function transformations that must be mentioned.
-A function transformation is simply a function that takes another function, and returns yet another function.
+A function transformation is simply a function that takes another function as input, and returns yet another function.
 Hey, a function transformation transforms functions.

+JAX comes with a number of inbuilt function transformations that must be mentioned.
 You've already met one in the form of `jax.jit`.
-Two others are the `jax.grad` and `jax.value_and_grad` transforms, that form the auto-differentiation part of JAX.
-Autodiff is an essential ingredient of training machine learning models.
+Two others are the `jax.grad` and `jax.value_and_grad` transforms, forming the auto-differentiation component of JAX.
+Autodiff is an essential ingredient for training machine learning models.

 In a nutshell, `jax.grad` takes in a function `f`, and returns another function that computes the derivative of `f`. `jax.value_and_grad` returns a function